| | | |

 • Spoon or spatula

-• Small cake tins (traditional size is about 5,5cm ø, and 5-6cm tall), you can use as well muffin tray or ovenproof cups as I have used in this recipe
+• Small cake tins (traditional size is about 5,5cm ø, and 5-6cm tall), you can use as well deep muffin pan or muffin tins, if you don’t mind the different outcome.
+I have used ovenproof coffee cups in this recipe.

 Cook knife placed on the wooden surface with whole almonds, coarse almond crumble and fine almond crumble.

-Add almond crumbs into the bowl with the gingerbread crumbs.
-Mix wheat flour, almond flour, cardamon, and baking powder in the same bowl and put it on the side.
+Pour almond crumbs into the bowl with the gingerbread crumbs.
+Mix wheat flour, almond meal, cardamon, and baking powder in the same bowl and put it on the side.

-Several coffee cups buttered and floured with sourdough bread crumbs.
+Several coffee cups buttered and floured with sourdough bread crumbs, some missing the crumbs yet.

 If you want to enjoy these tortes as delicious almond muffins you can stop right in here and start eating.
 But with the next steps you can upgrade your muffins to yummy Runeberg tortes.